Light

 2. 2

-Wait for new growth.
-Existing leaves will not change — the green leaves that developed in low light will stay green.
-Track the next 2–3 leaves emerging from the growing tips.
-If they show more variegation than the previous few, the light correction is working.
+Wait for new growth to show the change rather than expecting existing leaves to improve — leaves that developed under low light will stay however they came in.
+Track the next 2–3 leaves emerging from each growing tip specifically; if they carry more gold than the leaves immediately before them, the light correction is working as intended.

 3. 3